ChilledEther/business-site/pages/services.md

 I can work closely with entrepreneurs and small businesses to take their ideas from source code to running in production in the cloud.

+Whether you're local to Bristol and want a more personalise experience, or from afar and remote communication is more your style, I am happy to accomodate to your preference.

+To reach out, please contact me on: [hello@bristolcloudworks.co.uk](mailto:hello@bristolcloudworks.co.uk)

 # 🫰 Prices

 My standard rate is £200 (VAT Incl.) per hour of consultancy.